 ‘Behavioural investing’ is a catch-all term to describe the psychological forces that can have a profound influence on investors’ decisions.
-Christian Gattiker, Head of Research and Investment Solutions, sheds light on what these forces are, what impact they have on investor behaviour, and whether is it possible to avoid their pitfalls.
+Christian Gattiker, Head of Research, sheds light on what these forces are, what impact they have on your investment behaviour, and how to avoid their pitfalls.

 Which is the better investment – one with a 50/50 chance of a large profit and a 50/50 chance of an equally large loss, or one with a much lower probability of a loss and a disproportionately smaller but safer profit?